Models as Approximations II: A Model-Free Theory of Parametric Regression

 Given these two objects, what do mis- and well-specification mean?
-A step toward an answer is to leverage the basic structure that defines a regression problem: the asymmetric analysis of the association between $Y$ and $\Xvec$ in terms of the conditional response distribution~$\PofYgivenX$.
-This suggests taking the joint distribution $\PofYandX$ apart and analyze the issue of mis- and well-specification in terms of $\Bthetadot$, $\PofYgivenX$ and~$\PofX$.
-The solution, finally, to \begin{itemize} \item establishing a compelling notion of mis- and well-specification at this level of generality, and \item extending the two ``conspiracy effects'' to arbitrary types of regression, \end{itemize} is to look no further and use the first conspiracy effect as the definition of misspecification: dependence of the regression functional on the regressor distribution.
-The second effect is then a corollary of the definition: If the target $\Bbeta(\P) \!=\! \Btheta(\PofYgivenX \otimes \PofX)$ is non-constant in $\PofX$, so is the conditional target $\Btheta(\X) \!=\! \Btheta(\PofYgivenX \otimes \PhatX)$, which hence is random and contributes to the overall sampling variability of the estimate $\Bthetahat \!=\! \Btheta(\Phat)$.
+An answer, maybe {\em the} answer, is arrived at by casting regression in the most fundamental way possible: {\em Regression is the attempt to describe the conditional response distribution~$\PofYgivenX$.} This interpretation sweeps away idiosyncratic structure of special cases.
+It also suggests taking the joint distribution $\PofYandX$ apart and analyzing the issue of mis- and well-specification in terms of $\PofYgivenX$ and~$\PofX$, as well as $\Bthetadot$, the quantities of interest.
+The solution, finally, to \begin{itemize} \item establishing a compelling notion of mis- and well-specification at this level of generality, and \item extending (1) and (2) above to arbitrary types of regression, \end{itemize} is to look no further and use the ``conspiracy effect'' (1) as the definition: Misspecification means dependence of the regression functional on the regressor distribution.
+Conversely, well-specification means the regression functional does not depend on the regressor distribution; it is a property of the conditional response distribution alone.